 Any other process that tries an operation of the same basic type (accept / send / recv) will be enqueued and notified with the regular select mechanism for asynchronous operations when the current operation and all enqueued before it has been completed.

 If SelectInfo does not match an operation in progress for the calling process, this function returns {error, {invalid, SelectInfo}}.

 '''

-cancel(Socket, CompletionInfo) -> ok | {error, Reason}
+close(Socket) -> ok | {error, Reason}

 Types:

+'''

+'''

 Socket = socket()

-CompletionInfo = completion_info()

-Reason = closed | invalid()
+Reason = posix() | closed | timeout

 '''